busa0019/mtm6302-capstone-busa0019/README.md

   - Feedback color: Green (#DFFFD6) for correct/incorrect feedback.
   - Background color: Light gray (#F9F9F9).
 - **Fonts**:
+  - Headings: Roboto for a modern and professional look.
-  - Roboto for headings, Arial for body text.
+  - Body Text: Arial for readability and familiarity.
+- **Logo**:
+  - The application name, Quiz Me!, serves as a text-based logo.
+  - It is styled prominently in the header using a bold font and the primary blue color to enhance brand identity.

 ### Mockup Files
 The mockup images for desktop, tablet, and mobile views are embedded below for reference: